Stripping Mechanisms and Remediation for H$^-$ Beams: Design Recommendations

 A misalignment of $\mu = 1.5$~mm is used in Fig.~\ref{lor_v_ibs} to give the upper error; $G$ is the quadrupole field gradient in T/m.
 Additionally, longitudinal/transverse emittance ratios were varied from 0.5 to 2 at each phase-advance step, giving a realistic margin for expanding or contracting longitudinal bunch size to accommodate stripping limits.
 The blackbody-stripping results rely on Eq.~(\ref{BB_integral}), with the additional radial dependence as per Fig.~\ref{BB_radial} convolved to a Gaussian beam.

 For this test, separate runs were performed with varied quadrupole strengths and gap voltages to cover a phase-advance range of 1--90$^{\circ}$.
-Figure~\ref{bal_pts} compiles the crossing points for Lorentz stripping and IBS using the same lattice structures at varied energies.
+Figure~\ref{bal_pts} compiles the crossing points for Lorentz stripping and IBSt using the same lattice structures at varied energies.
 Here we use the average transverse Twiss parameter $\sqrt{\left<\beta\right>}$ as an emittance-independent measure of beam size.
 These can be considered optimal conditions for stripping-loss reduction in low-temperature, high-vacuum sectors (i.e. ignoring blackbody and gas stripping); with the curve fit allowing us to estimate the dependence of beam energy, $E_B$, on $\left<\beta\right>$:

 For emittance, the situation is more straightforward.
-Increased emittance means larger $\sigma_{\perp}$, which increases Lorentz stripping; it also indicates greater velocities within a bunch, which increases IBS.
+Increased emittance means larger $\sigma_{\perp}$, which increases Lorentz stripping; it also indicates greater velocities within a bunch, which increases IBSt.
 Thus, limiting emittance growth is especially important with H$^-$ beams.
-Cursory simulation studies within the authors' group show a significant improvement in IBS losses for a linac matched to minimize emittance growth versus an unmatched one.
+This characteristic was confirmed when comparing preliminary simulation studies for this work (high emittance growth) with the final, well-matched lattice (low emittance growth); the preliminary lattices with higher emittance growth had higher IBSt rates by a factor of 1.5${\sim}$2.